lf-edge/ekuiper/docs/en_US/cli/tables.md

 # Tables management

-The Kuiper table command line tools allows you to manage the tables, such as create, describe, show and drop table definitions.
+The eKuiper table command line tools allows you to manage the tables, such as create, describe, show and drop table definitions.

 ## create a table